-Our thanks go out to the following individuals, without whose help this site would not have been possible:
+Our thanks go out to the following individuals, whose insight and contributions helped to create this site:

 Rev. John J. Sheridan, O.S.A., Augustinian Archivist for the Province of St. Thomas of Villanova

 Rev. Dennis J. Gallagher, O.S.A., Retired, Villanova University Archives

 Christopher M. Janosik, Ed.D., Retired, Mission and Ministry

 Much of what Villanova University represents is embodied in its Roman Catholic tradition and Augustinian Heritage.
 Nowhere is this better displayed than in the works of art that serve to decorate, educate and beautify this campus.